 Some things should not be included in your resume, despite a persistent popular belief that they should be.
 Examples include:

 Please note that the above advice applies primarily to North American resumes.
 The specific expectations of a resume will depend on where the job is located, as different countries have different resume requirements.
 In much of Europe, for example, a picture is expected.
 In much of the Middle East, your age and nationality are usually indicated on a resume.
-For a more detailed look at different resume requirements across the world, please read VisualCV’s What to include in a CV - an international guide.
+For a more detailed look at different resume requirements across the world, please read VisualCV’s What to include in a CV guide.

 A great resume is well organized, easy to read, and concisely written.
 Choose an attractive template, use a readable font, and be sure to have it checked for errors in spelling and grammar.
 When describing past positions, use action words that indicate hard work and success, like “developed”, “trained”, and “coordinated”.